Making Tax Digital (MTD) for Healthcare Professionals

 This is because FreeAgent will automatically connect to your business bank account and upload all the bank transactions to FreeAgent, saving you laborious bookkeeping time.

-If you connected the online software to a private bank account, your private transactions would also be uploaded, and therefore clutter the business bookkeeping and create more work sorting it out.
+If you connected the online software/app to a private bank account, your private transactions would also be uploaded to the software/app, and therefore clutter the business bookkeeping and create more work sorting it out.

 The good news is that a Mettle bank account is free in conjunction with you using FreeAgent, which is also free.